 Your own horse for the week selected for your riding level, personality and preference

 Riding instruction and horsemanship lessons from Franco Melis and the Vallebona instructors and 1:1 equine guided coaching with Trish upon request

 A horse ride and a private winery tour to one of the oldest vineyards in Tuscany

 A private cooking class.
 Learn how to make your own pasta with a hand powered pasta machine that has passed down from generation to generation

-A private pizza party just for us with a renowned pizza chef of the area.
+A private pizza party just for us with a renowned pizza chef from Naples.
 Discover what pizza is supposed to taste like!